MicrosoftDocs/dynamics-365-intelligent-order-management/topics/set-up-flexe-provider.md

 4. There are two connections that you need to set up in the **Connections** section.

-    1. Flexe Common Data Service connection <I don't see a connector in power automate for this.
-How do I set it up?>
+    1. Flexe Common Data Service connection.

-    1. Flexe connection:
+    3. Flexe connection:

         1. Select the connection.